cultuurnet/calendar-summary-v3/README.md

   the root of the clone to download the necessary dependencies.
 Standalone usage is probably only useful for testing purposes.
-* Inside your project: require the cultuurnet/calendar-summary-v3 package (it is [registered on Packagist](https://packagist.org/packages/cultuurnet/calendar-summary-v3)) and the cultuurnet/cdb package in your project's composer.json file and run ``composer update``.
+* Inside your project: require the cultuurnet/calendar-summary-v3 package (it is [registered on Packagist](https://packagist.org/packages/cultuurnet/calendar-summary-v3)) package in your project's composer.json file and run ``composer update``.

 ```json